 In composite recording mode, you can use the

 layoutMode parameter to set the video layout and arrange the size and position of the region for each user.
 The default value is 0 (Floating Layout).
 For more information, see Set Video Layout.

-The following example shows how to record both audio and video in an interactive live streaming channel in composite recording mode.
+The following example shows how to record both audio and video in a channel in composite recording mode.

 If a user stops sending streams or leave the channel during a recording session, the recording service fills the region of that user with the color of the canvas.